kuanweeloong/BareMetalLib/README.md

 - Dynamic allocation via global `operator new` or `operator new[]`
 - Floating point operations

+Apart from these bare-metal-related constraints, the following additional constraints are imposed on BML code:

+- Unsigned types cannot be used, except for bitfields.
+For example, sizes and indices are represented using `ptrdiff_t` (instead of the usual `size_t`, like what the C++ standard library does).
+This brings BML more in line with the [arithmetic section][2] of the C++ core guidelines.

 Due to these constraints, BML is **not** a drop-in replacement for the C++ standard library.
 However, other than being exception-free, user code is not expected to conform to the same constraints.

-BML is based on [libc++](https://libcxx.llvm.org/).
+BML is based on [libc++][3].
 This is a learning project, so please be patient!

 ## Requirements
 BML requires a C++17 conforming compiler.
 It is tested on the following platforms: